Is Project Management Killing Good Products, Teams and Software? - Slashdot

 The plan that is genuinely comprehensive enough can just be compiled and shipped as the software product, no?

-One of my favorite Project Managers (Score:2)
+One of my favorite Project Managers (Score:4, Interesting)

 Track time estimates, and the 50% slop on top of it.
 If 1/2 way through the project you have gone through 3/4 of your slop time, you already know you aren't going to make it.
 If you have only gone through 1/3 of your slop there is a good chance you might actually make it by the 150% time.